OctopusDeploy/blog/blog/2018-06/octopus-release-2018.6.md

 ## Licensing Changes

+_Summary: if you are already happily using Octopus Deploy, nothing should change for you!
+This change only affects customers who have installed Octopus Deploy after 31 March 2018 and were planning to use the free Community Edition._

-Back in Febuary this year, we [announced we will no longer support the free Community Edition](https://octopus.com/blog/removing-free-tier) of Octopus Deploy.
-Starting with Octopus 2018.6 we will be enforcing that decision in the product itself using a cutoff date of **31 March 2018**:
+Back in Febuary this year, we [announced we will no longer support the free Community Edition](https://octopus.com/blog/removing-free-tier) for new installations of Octopus Deploy.
+Starting with Octopus 2018.6 we will be enforcing that decision in the product itself:
+- If you were already using Octopus Deploy before **31 March 2018** nothing has changed for you.

-- If you already have a commercial license for Octopus Deploy, nothing has changed for you.
+- If you already have a commercial license for Octopus Deploy nothing has changed for you.
 - If you are already using the free Community Edition, don't worry, it will keep working!
+And yes, you can upgrade to newer versions of Octopus Deploy using the existing Community Edition limits.
-- If you started a trial of Octopus Deploy before the cutoff date, nothing has changed for you.
+- If you started a trial of Octopus Deploy before **31 March 2018** nothing has changed for you.
 Your trial will automatically downgrade to the free Community Edition.
-- If you started a trial of Octopus Deploy after the cutoff date, you will need to purchase a commercial license once your trial concludes.
+- If you started a trial of Octopus Deploy after **31 March 2018**, you will need to purchase a commercial license once your trial concludes.
 Don't worry, we've introduced some [very affordable commercial licenses](https://octopus.com/pricing).

 If you have any concerns at all, please don't hesitate to [contact us](https://octopus.com/support).